ayushp0728/Android36/README.md

 - “How do I handle Android content URIs?”
 - “How do I persist URI permissions?”
 - “How do I open PhotoViewActivity from AlbumActivity?”
+- "How would I go about creating a prefix-based search feature"

 ### There were cases where Gen AI (we used ChatGPT) was able to provide details on implementation, and generated code within examples.
 This code was provided in the:
 - RecyclerView